 This is a three platform terminus with a glazed roof.
-It should be four, but one platform track is lifted.
-There is a circulating area, covered by a glass barrel ceiling.
-There is a ticket office and small shop within the circulating area.
+(It was four, but one platform's track is lifted.)
+There is a circulating area, covered by a glazed barrel ceiling with a small shop.
+The ticket office is by the main entrance off East Princes Street.
+At this entry is a two storey building facing the street, with a private lane on its west side.
+There is also a passageway entrance from the carpark to the north.
 The station is located in the centre of the town, close to the sea but one block inland from it.

-The original station was somewhat smaller, rebuilding being early in the early 1900s (probably 1898).
+The original station was somewhat smaller, rebuilding being around 1890.
 The original station was described in the Ordnance Survey Name Book thus

 A large brick building situated Princes St, it is the Terminus of the Glasgow - Dumbarton and Helensburgh Railway.

-About a mile uphill, and past Helensburgh Upper station which is much closer, can be found the Helensburgh Hill House designed by Charles Rennie Mackintosh.
+About a mile uphill, and past Helensburgh Upper station, which is much closer but with far fewer trains, can be found the Helensburgh Hill House designed by Charles Rennie Mackintosh.
 (Much closer is another one of his works, the Mackintosh Club .)

 Greenock Princes Pier [2nd]